Fleckism/SecurityPlus/My linked notes/Windows.md

 - Group by type
 - Have a good baseline of what apps are being ran and what ports they use, so you can tell if there is something off

+What is the difference between powershell and powershell ISE

 [[Linux]]